 to download the printable version: click on the image above to download the PDF calendar. print on heavy card stock (my favorite is epson premium presentation paper). punch a whole at the top to hang or simply stack.

-may is winding down and june is almost here! today i’m sharing with you this month’s recap of the roost tribe, which gives you a sneak peek of what roost tribe members received last month. if you’re interested in receiving it, you still can. i’ll be sending out a recap on tuesday, to members with all of the content in it from last month so no one will have missed anything, regardless of when you might have joined during the month.
+june is winding down and july is almost here! today i’m sharing with you this month’s recap of the roost tribe, which gives you a sneak peek of what roost tribe members received last month. if you’re interested in receiving it, you still can. i’ll be sending out a recap on thursday, to members with all of the content in it from last month so no one will have missed anything, regardless of when you might have joined during the month.

 plus more! being a member is tons of fun and we would love to have you join the family!

 i find myself using the same materials over and over again. they all help my crafty to-do’s in one way or another, so i want to share them with you! i love learning about new tools of the trade, don’t you? in fact, why don’t you share one of your own favorites with us in the comments section!

 1) pantone color guide: though this is pretty industry-specific, i couldn’t manage without it. i use it anytime i design for a client and it’s the only way to communicate color accurately. plus, it’s beautiful to look through and fun to work with!

 2) afterlight: my favorite app for editing photos. i generally use the manual controls, cropping and straightening tools.